COAI to approach states for opening retail recharge points to facilitate feature phone users

 As it is, telecom is classified as essential services, he said, adding "so the only question is how do we move gradually state by state...so we are working with each of the states.
 We hope it will be consistent approach amongst states".
 The association is also seeking permission for movement of people to handle any fibre cuts.

-In similar letters sent to operators on April 14, TRAI had asked telcos for data on number of prepaid subscribers whose balance got exhausted and was not recharged on their own (between midnight of March 24 and midnight of April 13, 2020).
-The regulator further asked for data on number of prepaid subscribers whose balance got exhausted but were provided top up of Rs 10 or more by the operators or credited additional minutes for voice calls during the period of lockdown.

-The regulator also asked for number of prepaid subscribers whose prepaid balance got exhausted and were not recharged during February.
-India, earlier this week, decided to extend lockdown restrictions till May 3 to contain the spread of the coronavirus pandemic in the country, which has so far claimed 437 lives and infected 13,387 people in the country.

-During the first phase of the lockdown, telecom operators had announced benefits for low income prepaid users to help them tide over ongoing crisis.
-Vodafone Idea had announced extension of validity on prepaid plans availed by low-income customers using feature phones till April 17, and Rs 10 talktime credit, while Bharti Airtel too had offered extension in the validity period of over 8 crore prepaid connections until April 17 as well as credited Rs 10 talk time in these accounts.
+During the first phase of the lockdown, telecom operators had announced benefits for low-income prepaid users to help them tide over ongoing crisis.
+On Friday, Vodafone Idea announced extension of incoming service for 90 million low-income prepaid customers, using feature phones, till May 3.

-Reliance Jio had offered its JioPhone users 100 minutes of free talktime and 100 free SMS till April 17, and their incoming calls would continue even post validity of their prepaid vouchers.
-The telecom industry has rejected TRAI's call for extending benefits of talktime credit and extended validity to all prepaid mobile phone user base.

-COAI had previously argued that telecom firms had offered over Rs 600 crore of benefits to low-income users to stay connected during the nationwide lockdown, and extending it to all prepaid users was unjustified..
+Bharti Airtel also said it is extending validity of 30 million low-income prepaid customers till May 3.
+Reliance Jio has announced that every Jio user will continue to receive incoming calls.
+This will not only benefit low-income users but also benefit those who are unable to do a recharge during these challenging times.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)